Gionmattia/Canadata/README.md

 The main.nf pipeline comprises two different sub-workflows, named "preprocessing.nf" and "quantification.nf".
 - Preprocessing.nf collects the raw files, performs quality checks and removes adapters and contaminants (more details in each process section).
-- Quantification.nf takes PE files and proceeds to ontain transcript counts.
+- Quantification.nf takes paired-end (PE) files and proceeds to align and retrieve individual transcript counts.
 These are then converted to gene counts.

 ## Downstream DTA analysis
-In the specific scope of "Project Canadata", the gene count files have also been merged and then used as input for  Differential Translation Analysis.
+In the specific scope of "Project Canadata", the gene count files from each sample have also been concatenated into a single dataframe (where columns are samples, while rows are gene counts) and then used as input for  Differential Translation Analysis.
-Considering the study-specific nature of the analysis (and the need for user input) these steps have not been added to the main pipeline.
+Considering the study-specific nature of the analysis (and the need for user input, when selecting the analysis contrast) these steps have not been added to the main pipeline.
 Instead, the instruction to re-create the virtual environment (as well as all the executable scripts used) have been added to this directory to ensure reproducibility.

 All the steps carried are also clearly documented, so that users can re-execute the analysis on their own machine.